jacquuouille/powerbi_promotional_campaign/README.md

 - 2,175 customers had missing details (12.8%) and were excluded from the analysis **to ensure a clearer view of customer behavior by segment.**

 → `events.csv`
-- Unnest value to properly manipulate the data
+- Unnest value to properly manipulate the data.

 **1. value → offer_id**
 ```sql